institution/profession, library, museum

 Burlington House, Piccadilly, W1J 0BE

 The Society of Antiquaries of London has been exploring the material past since the early eighteenth century.
-This year we celebrate 150 years of residence in the purpose-built grade II* listed apartments in Burlington House, with its grand galleried library and varied collections.
-Today's membership of 3000 Fellows are leading experts in archaeology, history, art, architecture, and heritage.
+In the 1870s, the Society set up home in purpose-built grade II* listed apartments in Burlington House, with a grand galleried library housing 130,000 books.
+Today's membership of 3,000 Fellows are leading experts in archaeology, history, art, architecture, and heritage.

 Piccadilly Circus, Green Park